VonHeikemen/lsp-zero.nvim/README.md

 ## Quickstart (for the impatient)

-This section assumes you want enable every single feature lsp-zero offers.
-Optional and required plugins will be marked with a comment.
+This section will teach you how to create a basic configuration for autocompletion and the LSP client.

 If you know your way around neovim and how to configure it, take a look at this examples: